-- new jobs created

-- · existing jobs safeguarded

-- adoption of new or improved products or services

-- adoption of new to the firm technologies or processes

-- engagement in new markets
+- · new jobs created - · existing jobs safeguarded - adoption of new or improved products or services - adoption of new to the firm technologies or processes - engagement in new markets - commercial space completed or improved (m2)

-- people trained

 The assessment process will consider if the outcomes proposed are realistic.
 Approved outcomes will be monitored as a condition of any grant award.